 America is the land of the free and the home of the brave, and there's no better way to experience its purple mountains majesty and rolling rivers than by camping overnight at the best state and national parks that this country has to offer.
 What's even better is that these special parks even allow your four-legged friends to join you.
 Pack it up and hit the road for the best and most beautiful spots to put it in park and take a break!

-Located in Acadia National Park, Seawall Campground is a great place for you to escape the bustle of resort town Bar Harbor, but still feel like you are one with nature.
-The campground is a short walk away from its namesake, the beautiful Maine Seawall.
+Located in Acadia National Park, Seawall Campground is a great place for you to escape the bustle of Bar Harbor, but still feel like you are one with nature.
+The campground is a short walk away from its namesake—the Maine Seawall.
 Here you can witness the beautiful sunrise over Great Cranberry Island with your four-legged friend by your side.

-The park's website has a list of trails that don't allow dogs, as well as a list of trails that aren't suggested for dogs.
-The carriage paths do allow them, as do some others, so remember to do your research before hitting a hiking trail.
+The park's website has a list of trails that don't allow dogs, as well as a list of trails that aren't recommended for dogs.
+The carriage paths do allow them, as do some others, but it always helps to do some research before hitting the trails.

 The only oceanfront reserve in Maryland, Assateague State Park is a beautiful spot to set up your tent right along the beach.
-Located on a barrier island, you will have the opportunity for swimming, beachcombing, and even surfing in the beautiful waves.
-The park has secluded coves for you to explore by canoe or kayak, and you (and your dog) will love watching and meeting the wild horses that run free throughout the park.
+Located on a barrier island, you will have the opportunity to swim, beachcomb, even surf in the waves.
+The park has secluded coves for you to explore by canoe or kayak.
+Plus, you (and your dog) will love watching and meeting the wild horses that run free throughout the park.

 Pets are permitted only in specific areas of the Maryland portion of the National Seashore.
 They're not allowed on the trails, public beaches, or backcountry campsites.
 The campground sections that allow pets are Loop H, Loop I, and Loop J, and on the beach from the H Loop crossover to the south.
 Remember to register your pet in advance!

-Known as the largest and most popular campground in the Great Smoky Mountains National Park, Elkmont Campground does not disappoint.
-The campground is located just 8 miles from beautiful (and kitschy) Gatlinburg and is the home to multiple scenic trailheads, including Little River Trail and the Elkmont Nature Trail.
+Known as the largest and most popular campground in Great Smoky Mountains National Park, Elkmont Campground does not disappoint.
+The campground is located just eight miles from beautiful (and kitschy) Gatlinburg and is the home to multiple scenic trailheads, including Little River Trail and the Elkmont Nature Trail.
 Both Little River and Jakes Creek run straight through the campground, so make sure to reserve a camping spot along the water.
-It's also right next to the incredible abandoned resort town of Elkmont.
+The campground is also right next to the incredible abandoned resort town of Elkmont.
 That's right, you can camp out next to a ghost town deep within the Smokies... how cool is that?

 Dogs are only allowed on two short walking paths in the Smokies: The Gatlinburg Trail and the Oconaluftee River Trail, and they must be kept on a 6-foot leash.